doangelo98/photos/README.md

 - Design

   Functionality over everything else.

-  Tecnology to in this case a website is a tool to help us about something not to distract us from reality.
+  Tecnology in this case a website is a tool to help us achieve something not to distract us from reality.

   I designed and coded the website with minimalism, brutalism, and Swiss design in mind.
 The use of black and white is intentional; I don’t want any colors to distract from the images.
 The same goes for the font—using sans-serif instead of serif.